luismtorresv/oldman/README.md

-# `oldman` - Final project/exam for Operating Systems class
+# `gsea` - Final project/exam for Operating Systems class

 Command-line utility written in C for compressing and decompressing files or directories with symmetric encryption.